adityachaubey209-cpu/car-concierge/README.md

 **Where AI got in the way:** every model I tried wanted to over-engineer — suggested Postgres, suggested file-based mocking, suggested abstract message-bus patterns.
 I had to actively cut.
 The brief explicitly punishes that and they were right to.

-## Known edge gaps (honest list)

-These are gaps I shipped with on purpose so we'd ship a tight MVP rather than a half-finished one:
-- **Tool has no `make` or `transmission` filter** — *"show me only Tata cars"* / *"only automatic"* falls back to Gemini answering in text.
-Adding fields to the Zod schema is a 5-minute change.
-- **No image thumbnails** — cards are text-only.
-Catalog has no image URLs.
-- **5 RPM on `gemini-2.5-flash`** if you override the default — rapid testing can hit it.
-Default `flash-lite` has 30 RPM.
-- **No persistence** — refresh = empty state.